everzet/capifony/cookbook/upload-parameters-file.markdown

 You can also have multiple stages each having their own parameters file.
 To accomplish this task you can also setup an automatic upload of parameters files.
-For this exemple we are assuming that all your parameters files are located on an `app/config/parameters` folder which contains `parameters_prod.yml` and `parameters_staging.yml` files.
+For this example we are assuming that all your parameters files are located on an `app/config/parameters` folder which contains `parameters_prod.yml` and `parameters_staging.yml` files.